Start Dates and Location

 About the course

-This course comprises six tailored units designed to address the specific needs and challenges of older individuals re-entering the workforce.
-Each unit focuses on building confidence, enhancing key skills and ensuring a smooth transition into employment.
+This course includes 3 different qualifications tailored to address the unique needs and challenges faced by older individuals seeking employment opportunities.
+Each unit is designed to enhance skill sets, boost confidence, and facilitate a smooth transition back into the workforce.

 Unit 1: Making Choices

-Learners will explore strategies for making informed career decisions by evaluating their interests, strengths and aspirations.
-Activities will help identify career paths that align with their skills and preferences.
+In this unit, learners will explore strategies for making informed career choices, considering their interests, strengths, and aspirations.
+Activities will help to identify potential career paths aligned with their skills and preferences.

 Unit 2: Living in the Community

-This unit highlights the importance of effective communication and collaboration within a community.
-Learners will develop interpersonal skills essential for building strong workplace and community relationships.
+This unit focuses on understanding the dynamics of living in a community and the importance of effective communication and collaboration.
+Learners will develop interpersonal skills necessary for building positive relationships both in the workplace and within the broader community.

 Unit 3: Budgeting

-Financial literacy is key to managing personal finances and making informed decisions.
-This unit covers practical budgeting techniques to support financial stability.
+Financial literacy is crucial for managing personal finances and making informed decisions.
+In this unit, learners will learn practical budgeting techniques.

 Unit 4: Aspects of Citizenship